- Professor Xinli Wang (Chair) - ext. 3642

 - Peace and Conflict Studies/Philosophy

-PL-101 Introduction to Philosophy (Either Semester; Yearly; 3.00 Credits; H) Provide students with the background and conceptual tools necessary for more advanced study in the subject.
-At the discretion of instructor, the course could be an examination of some fundamental philosophical problems such (such as the meaning of life, reality, knowledge, freedom, and morality) or a survey of historical development of Western Philosophy, from Ancient Greek to modern Philosophy.
+PL-101 Introduction to Philosophy (Variable; Yearly; 4.00 Credits; H,WK-HT) This course provides students with the background and conceptual tools that are required for more advanced study in the subject.
+At the discretion of the instructor, the course will either examine fundamental philosophical problems or provide a survey of important thinkers.
+Pre-Req or Co-Req: FYC-101 or EN-110 or EN-109

-PL-103 Life, Death, and Meaning (Either Semester; Variable; 3.00 Credits; H) The course will explore the meaning of life and death.
+PL-103 Life, Death, and Meaning (Fall & Spring; All Years; 3.00 Credits; H,WK-HT) The course will explore the meaning of life and death.
 Our primary concern will be with death, one's own inevitable personal death as it figures in human life and in contributing, or perhaps even detracting from, the meaningfulness of such a life.
 It will give you a deeper philosophical understanding of the meaning of death, and consequently the meaning of life, which will ultimately bring you into true being and authentic existence.

-PL-105 Introduction to Logic (Either Semester; Yearly; 3.00 Credits; H) An analysis of practical reasoning skills, including a systematic approach to informal arguments and the meaning of everyday claims.
+PL-105 Introduction to Logic (Variable; Yearly; 4.00 Credits; H,WK-FR) An analysis of practical reasoning skills, including a systematic approach to informal arguments and the meaning of everyday claims.
 Aristotelian logic, Venn Diagrams, propositional logic and symbolic logic are included.

-PL-106 Introduction to Ethics (Either Semester; Yearly; 3.00 Credits; H) Examines the historically valid ethical approaches to problems, i.e., pragmatic, relativistic and absolute and the application of such methods to contemporary ethical dilemmas, e.g., abortion, terrorism, euthanasia and capital punishment.
+PL-106 Introduction to Ethics (Either Semester; Yearly; 4.00 Credits; H,SW-ER) Examines the historically valid ethical approaches to problems, i.e., pragmatic, relativistic and absolute and the application of such methods to contemporary ethical dilemmas, e.g., abortion, terrorism, euthanasia, and capital punishment.

-PL-115 Human Nature (Either Semester; Yearly; 3.00 Credits; H) An introduction to philosophy through an examination of seven theories of human nature: Plato, Marx, Freud, Sartre, Hobbes, Skinner, and Christianity.
+PL-115 Human Nature (Either Semester; Yearly; 3.00 Credits; H,WK-HT) An introduction to philosophy through an examination of seven theories of human nature: Plato, Marx, Freud, Sartre, Hobbes, Skinner, and Christianity.

 PL-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the departments to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.

-PL-205 Ancient Philosophy (Fall; Odd Years; 4.00 Credits; H,CW) This course is a historical survey of ancient Greek philosophy which will cover representative figures (including the major pre-Socratics, Plato, Aristotle and important authors/movements from the Hellenistic period, such as Epicurus, Stoicism and Skepticism).
+PL-205 Ancient Philosophy (Variable; Yearly; 4.00 Credits; H,CW,WK-HT) This course is a historical survey of ancient Greek philosophy which will cover representative figures (including the major pre-Socratics, Plato, Aristotle and important authors/movements from the Hellenistic period, such as Epicurus, Stoicism and Skepticism).
+Prerequisite or corequisite: FYC-101 or EN-110 or EN-109.

-PL-208 Symbolic Logic (Fall; Yearly; 3.00 Credits; N,H) An introduction to the basics of first-order logic: the concept of artificial language, techniques for symbolizing ordinary languages and arguments, formal inference systems (either truth- free method or natural deduction), and other advanced topics in first-order logic.
-The primary intended audience is students in the symbolic sciences (computer science, mathematics, linguistics and philosophy).
+PL-208 Symbolic Logic (Variable; Yearly; 4.00 Credits; N,H,WK-FR) An introduction to the basics of first-order logic: the concept of artificial language, techniques for symbolizing ordinary languages and arguments, formal inference systems (either truth- free method or natural deduction), and other advanced topics in first-order logic.
 It has no prerequisites beyond high school algebra.

 PL-221 American Political Thought (Fall; Variable; 4.00 Credits; S,H,CW) (see PS221)